mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "I've seen your eyes.
 The blood of Holrag is within you.
 It's been calling since you were born.
 You must have studied with the observers just to imagine your own _nul sa'am_ to the stars.
 This journey was meant for you."

-I thought of Jesse, surmised they would need his help to get a vehicle up there and back down again, but I wondered what would convince him.
+I thought of Jathi, surmised they would need his help to get a vehicle up there and back down again, but I wondered what would convince him.
 Then I remembered what Melna said about Fajro: his words were a cover for his actions.

 "I don't trust you.
 You could do anything with me," I said.